 King Henry II, 1154 to 1189

 Henry succeeded King Stephen in October 1154, apparently after surviving a poisoning attempt by Stephen's supporters.
 He ruled his Empire of Britain, Normandy, Anjou, Maine, Poitou and Aquitaine with the iron rod of law and was the first king of England to add Ireland to his domains.
 With his fiery red hair and equally fiery nature, Henry proved a king to be reckoned with and for 35 years he dominated Western Christendom as the most influential monarch of the day.
-His masterfulness was seriously challenged by the Thomas Becket murder [in reality a fight between the forces of semi-democratic law and spiritual mysticism] and the subsequent rebellion of his wife and sons in 1173-74.
+His masterfulness was seriously challenged by the Thomas Becket murder [in reality a fight between the forces of semi-democratic law and spiritual mysticism] and the subsequent rebellion of his wife, Eleanor of Aquitaine, and sons in 1173-74.
 During this time North Wales was left pretty much to its own devices, while from the 1170's onwards the king made concessions and agreements with the princes of South Wales, in particular the Lord Rhys ap Gruffydd (d.1197) of Deheubarth.
 Soon after taking the throne Henry was faced with baronial revolts which were rapidly crushed.
-The king then forced the new king of Scots to abandon his gains in the NW of England.
-Finally after the defeat of King William the Lion (d.1214) at the battle of Alnwick, Henry negotiated the feudal subjection of the Scots to his rule in 1175.
+The king then forced the new king of Scots to abandon his gains in Cumberland and the north-west of England.
+Finally, after the defeat of King William the Lion (d.1214) at the battle of Alnwick, Henry negotiated the feudal subjection of the Scots to his rule in 1175.
 After his years of mastery Henry was finally hounded to his death at Chinon castle by his eldest surviving son, Richard, in the summer of 1189, aged just 56.

 King Henry III, 1170 to 1183

 Henry was the second son of King Henry II, his elder brother, William dying young in 1156.
 He was crowned king of England in his father's lifetime in 1170, but denied reall power, firstly due to his youth and as he aged, due to this incompetence.
 William Marshall (d.1219), the future earl of Pembroke, was assigned to him as tutor in 1170.
 This was probably a mistake as William had no head at all for government, being a typical 'robber baron' in mentality.
 In 1182 Henry tired of William and exiled him from his court, according to William's family for flirting with Henry's queen, Margaret of France (d.1197), but more likely for his arrogance and greed.
 In the meantime Henry's mother and Earl William had united with him in opposing the rule of his father in 'The Young King's Rebellion' of 1173-74.
 In this the rebels were soundly defeated, even though supported by King Loius VII of France (d.1180).
 The Young Henry opposed all that his father worked for.
 While Henry II was a thinking king who hated war, Henry III was bold, feckless and reckless.
 While Henry II planned and gave law to his subjects, Henry III played the playboy and spent up to £200 a day on tournamenting.
-In 1183 the twice attempted to have his father murdered during the war he was waging against him and his third son, later to Richard I. He also pillaged his own lands far and wide claiming that he was doing this to stop their ruination by his father.
+In 1183 he twice attempted to have his father murdered during the war he was waging against him with his brothers.
+Henry III also pillaged his own lands far and wide claiming that he was doing this to stop their ruination by his father.
 After contracting a wasting disease on campaign, probably dysentry, he died at Martel near Limoges, his father refusing to believe the reports of his impending death due to his earlier attempts on his life.
 Although popular with the knightly class for his expesive love of 'chivalry', the sober chronicler William Newburgh wrote of him that his popularity was only explained by the fact that ‘the number of fools is infinite'.
 He died aged 28.

 King Richard I, Lionheart, 1189 to 1199